slabApps/slabApps.github.io/README.md

-# slabApps.github.io

-HUD Sim
+# HUD Sim Support

-Test
+For support, to report a bug or to suggest a feature, email slabAppsDev@gmail.com.